 8- Inspire Yourself

 Art is the greatest font of inspiration there is.
 Go to galleries, watch movies, listen to music, read, walk around your city.
-Doesn’t matter what type of art you choose, what matters is that you fill your head with inspired things created by creative people.
+Doesn’t matter what type of art you choose, what matters is that you fill your head with inspiring things created by creative people.

 Want to go deeper on this subject?
 The below courses can help you tap into your creativity: